-Financial literacy is a set of skills that allows an individual to make informed and effective financial decisions.
-It is achieved through an understanding of five core financial competencies: earning, saving & investing, spending, borrowing, and protecting.
+Financial literacy is a set of skills and knowledge that allow an individual to make informed and effective financial decisions.
+Five core financial competencies of personal finance include: earning, saving & investing, spending, borrowing, and protecting.
 CMS provides this directory of online resources to help consumers grow in these core competencies.
 In these resources you will find valuable information on managing and growing your money that can help develop financial literacy and positive money habits for a bright financial future.

 Practical Money Skills